Four of the Apocalypse: Plot

 Set in the year 1873, professional gambler Stubby Preston arrives in the Wild West town of Salt Flats, Utah with plans to work the local casino but is arrested by the sheriff the moment he steps off the stagecoach.
 What Stubby doesn't know is that a group of locals have planned a vigilante attack on the casino that night, which the sheriff plans to turn a blind eye to.
-The only criminals to survive are those who were in the jail when it happened: Stubby, a pregnant prostitute named Bunny, a disturbed but gentle black man named Bud, and an alcoholic named Clem.
+The only criminals to survive are those who were in the jail when it happened: Stubby, a pregnant prostitute named Bunny, a disturbed, but gentle black man named Bud, and an alcoholic named Clem.

-In the morning the sheriff sees the four safely out of the town and gives them a wagon and horses in exchange for Stubby's $1000 stake.
-The four set out together, and Stubby suggests they head for Sun City, 200 miles South.
+In the morning the sheriff sees the four safely out of the town and gives them a wagon and horses in exchange for Stubby's $1,000 stake.
+The four set out together, and Stubby suggests they head for Sun City, 200 miles (322 km) South.
 Along the way, they meet up with a group of Quaker immigrants, whose patriarch mistakes the pregnant Bunny as Stubby's wife.
 Stubby and Bunny play along, then continue the ruse during the rest of their journey.
 The Quakers go their own way, and shortly after, the four witness a violent bandit raid on some unfortunate settlers.

 Bunny's birthday happens, and the four stop by a river.
 Bud catches a fish, a cake is fashioned from the sand, and Stubby offers up some canteened water as a toast.
 The toast is interrupted by gunshots, and the spit cooking the fish is neatly destroyed.
 Demonstrating his accuracy with a gun, a wanderer named Chaco invites himself to their group.
 Stubby is immediately suspicious, but for a while things go well.
 Three gunmen approach and Chaco saves the group from them, but the gunmen turn out to be lawmen and Chaco tortures the surviving deputy.
 Despite this, the group accepts the peyote buttons Chaco gives them one night by the campfire.
-Stubby chews some, but spits out most, retaining his senses when Chaco uses the promise of whiskey to persuade Clem to tie them up...starting with Stubby.
-Stubby resists But is thwarted by Chaco, who binds Stubby and Bud together, and Bunny to a tree.
-Chaco rapes Bunny, taunts Stubby, then tells Clem to “be quick about it” if he wants to rape Bunny also and go with Chaco.
+Stubby chews some, but spits out most, retaining his senses when Chaco uses the promise of whiskey to persuade Clem to tie them up... starting with Stubby.
+Stubby resists, but is thwarted by Chaco, who binds Stubby and Bud together, and Bunny to a tree.
+Chaco rapes Bunny, taunts Stubby, then tells Clem to "be quick about it" if he wants to rape Bunny also and go with Chaco.
 Clem realizes what he did and tries to stop Chaco, who shoots Clem in the leg and leaves them all for dead.
-Clem manages to free Stubby, who frees the others, then Bud builds a stretcher for Clem, and the four set out again.
+Clem manages to free Stubby, who frees the others.
+Bud builds a stretcher for Clem, while Stubby removes the bullet from Clem's leg.
+The four set out again.